s1113950/codeSync/README.md

 The `all` language will sync the entired directory over.
 By default the language is `python`

+`file_delete` will default to True, but if set to False will not delete files on remote if they don't exist on local.
+This is useful for building env-specific stuff that you don't want overwritten by a different env (or if you don't build on local because you can't or something).

-`server` can be an alias set in your ~/.ssh/config
+`server` can be an alias set in your `~/.ssh/config`

+Run `make`, which will install the required libraries and start the watcher.
+It will call `rsync` every time a change to a local_dir is made.

 ## TODO
 * Have codeSync create the config files for you
 * Extend makefile commands so that `make` isn't the only one
 * Enable force-sync
 * Sync both ways
-Run `make`, which will install the required libraries and start the watcher.
-It will call `rsync` every time a change to a local_dir is made.